youzan/vant/docs/examples-docs/en-US/field.md

 :::

 #### Auto resize
-Textarea Filed can be auto resize when has `autosize` prop.
+Textarea Filed can be auto resize when has `autosize` prop

 :::demo Auto resize
 ```html